junobuild/docs/blog/2024-07-16-how-to-launch-your-first-memecoin-token-on-the-internet-computer-icp/index.md

 :::info

-There are simpler ways to launch your own token that do not involve scripting, such as using no-code platforms like [ICPEx](https://icpex.org/createToken) or [ICPI](https://www.icpi.xyz/#/deploy).
+There are simpler ways to launch your own token that do not involve scripting, such as using no-code platforms like [ICTO](https://icto.app/tokens), [ICPEx](https://icpex.org/createToken) or [ICPI](https://www.icpi.xyz/#/deploy).

-However, since Juno is dedicated to providing developers with full ownership without compromise, this tutorial showcases an approach that aligns with our core values.
+However, since Juno is dedicated to providing developers with full ownership without compromise, this tutorial showcases a developer approach that aligns with our core values.

+If you prefer to use one of those services, that's cool.
+Some of those also share these values; we just suggest you do your own research before making a decision.

-Who knows, maybe in the future, Juno itself will make launching ledgers to the moon easy too! 😉
+And who knows, maybe in the future, Juno itself will make launching ledgers to the moon easy too! 😉

 :::